developerasun/myDocumentBox-tool/myHTML/readme.md

 ## Tabindex
 Use tabindex to add keyboard focus to an element.
 It has a three status as follows :

-1. Negative value(-1, usually) : focusable with Javascript but not reachable by keyboard.
+1. Negative value(-1, usually) : **focusable with Javascript but not reachable by keyboard**.
 Used in Javascript widget or window pop-up.
 2. 0 : Make element keyboard focusable.
 For example, make div tag focusable.
 3. Positive value(1, 2, ... ) ~ : tab order defined by the number.

 Setting tabindex overrides default HTML focus order.
-Thus should be applied in care.

-Note that some browsers already have tab orders defined so that you need add your own buffer to make sure your tab order start right.
+Thus should be applied in care. **Note that some browsers already have tab orders defined** so that you need add your own buffer to make sure your tab order start right.
 For example,

 ```html
 <div class="buffer" taborder="1"></div>